ringcentral/ringcentral-call-control-js/README.md

 ## Usage

-For this example you will also need to have [RingCentral JS SDK](https://github.com/ringcentral/ringcentral-js#installation) installed.
+For this example you will also need to have [RingCentral JS SDK](https://github.com/ringcentral/ringcentral-js/tree/master/sdk#installation) and [RingCentral JS Subscriptions SDK](https://github.com/ringcentral/ringcentral-js/tree/master/subscriptions#installation) installed.

-Configure the web-phone
+Configure and new Call Control instance:

 ```js
 // npm import